-The Foundation for Mississippi History was established in 2005 to help meet the needs of a broad range of projects—from the opening of the Eudora Welty House in 2006, to the opening of the restored Old Capitol Museum in 2009, to the planned Museum of Mississippi History.
+The Foundation for Mississippi History was established in 2005 to help meet the needs of a broad range of projects—from the opening of the Eudora Welty House in 2006, to the opening of the restored Old Capitol Museum in 2009, to the 2 Mississippi Museums project.
 The Foundation conducts fundraising efforts to help support and promote the activities, programs, projects, and purposes of the Mississippi Department of Archives and History, subject to the approval of the MDAH Board of Trustees.

 The board of directors includes: